ksu-is/BlockTock/ProjectRoadMap.md

 1. Set up Github repo and add an admin role.
 DONE
-2. Schedule presentation in Teams
-3. Commit open source license to repo in main branch
-4. Find first existing example code and test the code.
+2. Wtite README file.
 DONE
+3. Schedule presentation in Teams.
+4. Commit open source license to repo in main branch.
-5. Find second existing example code and test the code.
+5. Find first existing example code and test the code.
-6. Plan goals for project.
 DONE
+6. Find second existing example code and test the code.
+7. Plan goals for project.
+DONE
     - have an input for websites to be blocked.
     - have a timer for how long websites should be blocked for.
     - make sure they are unblocked after.
     - make steps userfriendly so it's easy tog et set up.
-7. Start coding
+8. Start coding.
+9. Update "How It Works" in README file.
-8. Create presentation ppt
+10. Create presentation powerpoint.